m0sk1t/react_email_editor/README.md

 ![New block preview](https://habrastorage.org/web/5cd/0f5/c4d/5cd0f5c4d4ae434d9810aeeb0cccb918.png)

-and place it to folder _src/images_ and you must get something like this:
+and save it to folder _src/images_ and you must get something like this:

 ![New block added](https://habrastorage.org/web/ea0/530/a94/ea0530a942144bc1a214ece366b08e5e.png)